raghav-karn/aerosol/README.md

 ## 🚀 Installation

-1. Download the latest `aerosol.zip` from the `Releases` or directly from the repo.
+1. Download the latest .zip file from either the Releases, the `<version>.zip` file in the root of [the repo](https://github.com/raghav-karn/aerosol) or use the files in [`/extension`](https://github.com/raghav-karn/aerosol/tree/main/extension) folder of the repo.
 ![Step 1](images/dwd1.png)
 2. Unzip the file in a location of choice on your computer.
 ![Step 2](images/dwd2.png)